DipKumar0001/OS_Coursework/week1.md

 **I went with Option C - Hybrid Approach**

-I'm using my Mac as the main workstation for administering the server:
+I'm using my Fedora 42 (XFCE) machine as the main workstation for administering the server:
-- **SSH Client:** The built-in Terminal app on macOS
+- **SSH Client:** The default Terminal emulator on XFCE
 - **File Transfer:** Using `scp` to copy files

 ## 4. Network Configuration